About Stuart Lynd

-I graduated with a master’s degree in Clinical Mental Health Counseling from Walden University in 2016.
-From 2016 to 2020, I worked with adults who were committed to the Oregon State Hospital after being found Guilty Except for Insanity (GEI) on a variety of convictions.
-In September 2020, I decided I wanted to try something different, which first brought me to BetterHelp, introducing me to the rapidly evolving world of telecounseling.
-After receiving my New Jersey counseling licensure, I was interested in joining a local practice to be able to help those within my own community.
-I also missed the connection of working with an interdisciplinary team to consult with as needed to be able to provide the best possible treatment for my clientele, which lead me to joining Harmony Bay Wellness.
+Stuart graduated with a Master’s degree in Clinical Mental Health Counseling from Walden University in 2016.
+From 2016 to 2020, he worked with adults who were committed to the Oregon State Hospital after being found Guilty Except for Insanity (GEI) on a variety of convictions.
+In September 2020, Stuart decided he wanted to try something different, which first brought him to BetterHelp, introducing him to the rapidly evolving world of telecounseling.

 Education and Certifications